Large Language Model Confidence Estimation via Black-Box Access: Methodology

 \subsection{Elicitation of Variable LLM Behavior}

-We first propose six black-box strategies that can elicit variable behavior in an LLM indicative of how trustworthy its output is likely to be.
+{The baselines generated multiple responses from the model and extracted features from these generations to quantify how much the responses diverge.
+This divergence metric is then used to estimate the confidence of the model.
+We conjecture that rather than just eliciting multiple generations using the same input, perturbing the input and then generating a myriad of responses would provide a better estimate of the model's confidence.
+To that end, we use six perturbations to elicit the model's response.} We first propose six black-box strategies that can elicit variable behavior in an LLM indicative of how trustworthy its output is likely to be.
 Based on this variability we construct features for our confidence model in the next subsection.
 Note that all strategies may not be relevant in all cases.
 For instance, some of the strategies require a context in the prompt, while others such as SRC require longer responses (two or more sentences).
 For all the perturbations but for Stochastic Decoding and Split Response Consistency, the perturbations are applied to the context if available or to the question of the input.

-\textbf{Stochastic Decoding (SD):} This is the simplest strategy which is also done in previous works.
-Here the prompt is not varied, but rather using various decoding strategies comprising of greedy , beam search and nucleus sampling \cite{Holtzman2020_Nucleus} multiple outputs are sampled.
-As seen in Table \ref{tab:pertexamples} first row after sampling one could have four different outputs, which could be indicative of the LLM not being confident in its response.
-Specifically in the experiments, we obtain one generation using greedy and beam search decoding technique and 3 generations using nucleus sampling.
+\textbf{Stochastic Decoding (SD):} Similar to previous works, we sample the LLM to obtain various generations.
+The Algorithm \ref{lst:SD} elaborates it further.
+As seen in Table \ref{tab:pertexamples} first row after sampling one could have four different unique outputs, which could be indicative of the LLM not being confident in its response.

-\textbf{Paraphrasing (PP):} In this strategy we paraphrase the context in the prompt and observe how that changes the output.
+\textbf{Paraphrasing (PP):} In this strategy, we paraphrase the context in the prompt and observe how that changes the output.
 An example of this is shown in Table \ref{tab:pertexamples}.
-For paraphrasing, we use back translation, where we convert the original prompt into another language and translate it back into English.
-We use machine translation models from Helsinki-NLP on huggingface and translate the text from English to French and then back to English.
-This new prompt then can be used to query the LLM.
-Changes to the output could indicate brittleness in the LLMs original response.
+It is illustrated in listing \ref{lst:PP} For paraphrasing, we use back translation, where we convert the original prompt into another language and translate it back into English.
+We use machine translation models from Helsinki-NLP (referred to as MT-Model in the Algorithm) on Huggingface.
 One could also prompt an LLM to paraphrase the responses, however, in our initial experiments, we observed that when context is involved, the model does not paraphrase the entire context and parts of it were omitted.